individual-brain-charting/public_protocols/FaceBody/README.md

 ## Training

-Open `face_body` directory in Octave GUI and type `training` in command window to run the training protocol.
+Open `FaceBody` directory in Octave GUI and type `training` in command window to run the training protocol.

 Enter the subject number when prompted.

 ## Scanner task

-Open `face_body` directory in Octave GUI and type `protocol` in command window to run the protocol.
+Open `FaceBody` directory in Octave GUI and type `protocol` in command window to run the protocol.

 Enter the subject number and initial run number when prompted.